jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-You can set the SBDG logging properties on the command line as JVM System properties when you run your Spring Boot application:
+You can set the [spring-boot-gemfire-name] logging properties on the command line as JVM System properties when you run your Spring Boot application: